sector-f/admiral/README.md

 [bar]
 path = "bar.sh"
 reload = 5

+[loop]
+path = "loop.sh"

+[unused]
+path = "unused.sh"
+reload = 60
 ````

-So, `foo.sh` gets run every second and `bar.sh` gets run every 5 seconds.

-`reload` is optional; if it is not specified, the command is only run once.
-This may be useful for things that poll on their own, such as `bspc subscribe report`
+The first section is `[admiral]`; this is used to specify the order of the scripts.
+At least, it will be.
+The `BarItem` struct does have a `position` field, but I'm not doing anything with it.
+Any item not listed in the `items` array will be ignored.

+After that, commands are defined.
+This requires a `path` and may have a `reload` value.
 If a `path` is relative, it is relative to `admiral.d`.
+If it is absolute...well, it's absolute.
+The `reload` value is the duration between each execution of the command.
+If no `reload` value is specified, the command is only run once.
+This is for commands
+that never actually exit, such as `xtitle -s`.
+(I'm ignoring the fact that passing arguments to scripts doesn't work yet).